-Factors That Affect Fall Migration
+Factors Affecting Migration

-- Food: As summer crops are consumed and less food is regionally available, birds know it is time to move on to areas that have more resources available.
-In years of severe drought or when other factors have reduced food sources, birds may migrate earlier than normal.
+- Food: As summer crops are consumed, and less food is regionally available, birds know it is time to move on to areas that have more resources available.
+In years of severe drought, or when other factors have reduced food sources, birds may migrate earlier than normal.

 - Flocks: Many migratory birds, particularly swifts and swallows, will form tremendous flocks in the fall just before leaving on their migration journey.
 When these flocks begin to form on wires or at popular roosts, migration is about to begin.